Select a EDS Sub navigation page selecting option, leaving this page

 2. WGI is Derived from Subjective Perceptions-Based Data: All the data used in the WGI is perceptions-based and inherently subjective.
 The views and perceptions of firms, experts and households matter because they make decisions based on those views and perceptions.

-3. Rankings: Accordingly, the rankings of countries in the WGI are intended to reflect general conclusions arising from compilation of accumulated data, applying the methodology described.
-Rankings rise and fall relative to other countries, and changes in rankings from year to year depend on the data and methodologies as applied to other countries for those years.
-Rankings are not intended to reflect a definitive statement or hierarchy of government performance or effectiveness.
+3. Governance scores: Accordingly, the governance scores of countries in the WGI are intended to reflect general conclusions arising from the compilation of accumulated data, applying the methodology described.
+A country's scores may change from year to year because of variations in the underlying values in the source data, or in some cases, data availability.
+Scores are not intended to reflect a definitive statement or hierarchy of government performance or effectiveness.

 4. Lag in Perception Changes: Perceptions may be slower to change than actual governance reforms.
 As a result, there may be a delay between changes in laws, rules, and their implementation in any country and the perceptions of those changes captured in survey data and expert assessments.